musictheory/piano.js/README.md

 The piano is a complex instrument.
 Martin Keane provides a great overview in [Understanding the complex nature of piano tone](http://www.researchgate.net/publication/239908011_Understanding_the_complex_nature_of_piano_tone).

-Effectively, there are three phases to a piano sound:
+Effectively, there are three parts to a piano sound:

 1. The player presses a key, which slams a hammer into one to three strings.
-This phase mostly consists of noise with little tonal content.
+This part mostly consists of noise with little tonal content.
 2. The strings begin to vibrate with tonal content.
 Energy decays quickly at an exponential rate, with higher harmonics decaying faster.
-3. Due to interactions with the soundboard and strings being slightly out-of-tune with each other, the first decay phase ends and a second slower decay begins.
+3. Due to interactions with the soundboard and strings being slightly out-of-tune with each other, the first decay part ends and a second slower decay begins.
 This is called compound decay.

 Below is a spectrogram illustrating #1 and #2 (The compound decay is hard to see in this image):
 ![A spectrogram](https://raw.github.com/musictheory/piano.js/master/images/image1.png)